InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

         <code>addl</code>
       </td>
       <td>
-        Comma separated list of string SKAdNetwork IDs not included in the IABTL shared list.
+        Comma separated list of string SKAdNetwork IDs, <strong>expressed as lowercase strings</strong>, not included in the IABTL shared list.
 The intention of addl is to be the permanent home for raw SKAdNetwork IDs, migrating away from <code>BidRequest.imp.ext.skadn.skadnetids</code>.
 Recommended that this list not exceed 10.
       </td>
       <td>
         array of strings
       </td>
       <td class="text-monospace">
-        "addl": ["cDkw7geQsH.skadnetwork", "qyJfv329m4.skadnetwork"]
+        "addl": ["cdkw7geqsh.skadnetwork", "qyjfv329m4.skadnetwork"]
       </td>
     </tr>
     <tr>